Sonic-LockandLoad/Sonic-LockandLoad/README.md

 ## Weapons

-### Boost
+### Boost/Drift
-When you start out, you'll have Sonic's **Boost** ability.
-This is a dash attack which is primarily for getting around the place, though it's also a good way of attacking, especially since you don't start with any weapons.
+When you start out, you'll have Sonic's **Boost** and **Drift** techniques instead of the fist.
+These moves are for primarily  getting around the place, though it's also a good way of attacking, especially since you don't start with any weapons.
-#### Primary fire
+#### Boost
-The primary fire of the Boost ability is simply a dash in the direction the player is facing.
+Pressing the primary attack button will initiate a forward Boost attack.
 If the attack comes into contact with an enemy, it'll deal 200 points of damage.
 This attack requires 15 Chaos Energy to use.
-#### Secondary fire
+#### Drift
-Holding down the secondary fire will make you accelerate to rapid speeds.
-If you come into contact with an enemy, you basically become the chainsaw.
-This doesn't use any Chaos Energy to use.
+Holding down the secondary attack button will initiate the Drift, moving you forwards at high speeds.
+If you come into contact with an enemy, you'll deal damage gradually.

 ### Speedy shotgun